lldzlldz/Data-science-project/README.md

 #### Part 2: [Stroke](https://github.com/lldzlldz/Data-science-project/blob/main/stroke_EDA.ipynb)

-The 2nd half of our project involves finding whether conditions causing heart disease also causes other diseases.
+The 2nd half of our project involves finding whether heart disease also causes other diseases.
 Our area of investigation will be on stroke, the second leading cause of death for chronic diseases.
 We do so by obtaining a dataset of 43400 patients, then using our model to predict whether their current health condition make them at risk of getting heart disease.
 We then attempt to find out whether there is any relationship between the two diseases.
 Subsequently, we attempt to find a causal relationship between the two.